awawa-dev/HyperHDR/README.md

 Check the performance statistics that are updated every minute in System➔Log page.

 Use preferable YUV(YUY2) or XRGB(RGB32) encoding formats if it's possible.
 They provide better quality and lower CPU usage.

+Thanks to our colleague @mjoshd there is a HyperHDR integration plugin for Home Assistant.
+Check the details on the website of the project [https://github.com/mjoshd/hyperhdr-ha](https://github.com/mjoshd/hyperhdr-ha) 🚀 🆕

 We do not support driving WS281x and especially SK6812 LED strips directly from the Raspberry Pi although it's theoretically possible: [link](https://github.com/awawa-dev/HyperHDR/discussions/111).
 If you made it and it works, fine, but most of our users weren't so lucky.
 You should use external ESP8266/ESP32 (preferable with CH340G or CP2104 onboard) and the voltage level shifter. :warning: